We are aware of missing faculty photos in the directory and catalog and will be updating them shortly. Thank you for your patience.

 Program activities will include lectures, workshops, exams, short research papers, and seminars.

-economics, political economy, history, public administration, and business
+This offering will prepare you for careers and advanced study in: economics, political economy, history, public administration, and business

 First class meeting: Tuesday, September 26 at 9am (Sem II E2107)